paunin/docker-compose-mixer/README.md

 ## Installation

-Download file and run it as console command `./dc-mixer.py`
+Download file and run it as console command `@TBD`

 ## Internal flow

 * get containers definitions
 * change services names
+* resolving services names as atomic operation with:
     * remove ignored services (all from `ignores` section of config)
+    * remove links to ignored services
 * resolve paths
-* resolving services names conflicts and remove links to ignored services
-* resolving ports conflicts
+* resolving ports conflicts (to avoid binding the same ports from different files)
 * apply `overrides`
 * add master services